raesian/SeattleLungProject/SeattleLungProject_Enhanced/LabMembers.markdown

             name: 'Aidan Borlet',
             title: 'Freshman - Biology',
             bio: 'Aidan Borlet is a first year biology student at the University of Washington and joined the lab as an intern in October of 2025.
 Outside of the lab, he enjoys playing euphonium in the UW Wind Ensemble, watching movies, and spending time with friends and family.
 He hopes to attend medical school after graduation.'
+        },
+        'i46': {
+            name: 'Vedant Kulkarni',
+            title: 'Junior - Molecular, Cellular, and Developmental Biology',
+            bio: 'Vedant is a junior at UW majoring in Molecular, Cellular, and Developmental Biology and minoring in Nutrition.
+He hopes to go to medical school after his undergraduate study to become a cardiologist.
+Outside of the lab, Vedant loves volunteering in medicine, working out with friends, going on day-trips, and being an avid member in the Husky Marching Band (Go Dawgs!).'
+        },
+        'i47': {
+            name: 'Jacob Rainey',
+            title: 'Sophomore - Biology',
+            bio: 'Jacob is a sophomore studying Biology at the University of Washington and joined the lab in Fall 2025.
+Outside of Lab he enjoys running, reading and hanging out with friends.'
+        },
+        'i48': {
+            name: 'Jung Lee',
+            title: 'Sophomore - Biochemistry',
+            bio: 'Jung Lee is a sophomore at the University of Washington majoring in biochemistry.
+In her free time, she enjoys trying new food places and connecting with people.
+She is pursuing a career in medicine and is interested in learning how health, science, and patient care intersect.'
+        },
+        'i49': {
+            name: 'Sruthi Alamuru',
+            title: 'Sophomore - Public Health-Global Health',
+            bio: 'I am currently a sophomore at the UW majoring in Public Health-Global Health.
+I joined as an OR intern in Autumn \'25.
+My free time revolves mostly around music–I have been learning Indian classical vocal music since I was a toddler and I am a part of UW\'s South Asian a cappella team UW Awaaz!'
+        },
+        'i50': {
+            name: 'Lena Czech',
+            title: 'Undergraduate - Biochemistry and Public Health–Global Health',
+            bio: 'Lena is an undergraduate student at the University of Washington, double majoring in Biochemistry and Public Health–Global Health.
+She joined the lab in October 2025.
+Lena enjoys the outdoors, reading, and traveling.
+She plans to pursue an MD after completing her undergraduate degree!'
         }
     };